LONDON COURSE DESCRIPTIONS

 HEALTH CARE IN GREAT BRITAIN

-This international study-travel course is offered to those interested in exploring health care issues in Great Britain.
-The intent is to enrich and broaden the historic and cultural insights of the health care provider through immersion in and study of an international health care system.
-The program focuses on comparing and contrasting variations in past, current, and future trends between the National Health Service and United States health care system.
-Historic and cultural influences will be explored during visits to the Roman baths at Bath, the original Old St. Thomas’ Operating Theatre, the Wellcome Collection, the Florence Nightingale Museum, the Gordon Museum, a Plague Walk, and many other sites of interest.
+This international travel study course is offered to those interested in exploring health care issues, both past, and present, in Great Britain.
+The intent is to enrich and broaden the student’s historical and cultural insights through immersion in and study of Great Britain’s past and current trends in health care.
+These trends will be explored with guidance during visits to the Roman Baths, the Old St. Thomas Operating Theatre, the Florence Nightingale Museum, the Gordon and British museums, a Plague walk and many other sites of interest.
 Jane Kiernan, Ph.D., professor of nursing instructs.

 INTERNATIONAL BUSINESS: THE BRITISH EXPERIENCE

 This study/travel course acquaints participants with the scope and nature of international business in the United Kingdom.
 Walking tours, lectures, and discussions by British and American officials allow participants to consider historic, cultural and market influences on modern business activity.
-Participants have opportunities to compare and contrast trends affecting the business environment in both the United States and United Kingdom through visits to such prominent institutions as The Guildhall, The Baltic Exchange, Lloyd’s of London, Fishmonger’s Hall, The Bank of England, The American Embassy, The Precious Metals Exchange, Harrod’s and John Lewis Department Stores, and other sites of interest.
+Participants have opportunities to compare and contrast trends affecting the business environment in both the United States and United Kingdom through visits to such prominent institutions as The Guildhall, The Baltic Exchange, The Olympic Park, UK Supreme Court, The Chelsea Football Club, Fishmonger’s Hall, The Bank of England, The American Embassy, Harrod’s and John Lewis Department Stores, and other sites of interest.
 Tom Paczkowski, professor of business instructs.

 MEDIA: THE BRITISH EXPERIENCE